 A big hello to everyone that's discovering Keep It Up, David for the first time!
 I'm glad you're here.

 My name is David.
-I live in Los Angeles, and I'm 33 years old.
+I live in Los Angeles, and I'm 37 years old.
 In January 2010, I began eating better and exercising more, so I could lose weight.
-So far, so good - I've lost over 160 pounds!
-But now that it's getting tougher, and the weight is coming off more slowly, I need to find new ways to keep motivated and on-track.
+So far, so good - I've lost and kept off 160 pounds!
+But it's a tough road, and I need to keeping finding new ways to keep motivated and on-track.
 I'll blog about my progress and share my struggles and successes.
 Join me on my journey!